Publish–subscribe pattern: Topologies

+Some pub/sub systems use brokerless architectures, in which publishers and subscribers discover each other and exchange messages directly.
+For example, the Data Distribution Service (DDS) middleware uses IP multicast and metadata sharing to establish communication paths.
+Brokerless systems require construction of overlay networks, often using Small-World topologies to enable efficient routing.

+It was shown by Jon Kleinberg that efficient decentralized routing requires Navigable Small-World topologies, which are employed in federated or peer-to-peer pub/sub systems.
+Locality-aware pub/sub networks use low-latency links to reduce message propagation time.

 History

-One of the earliest publicly described pub/sub systems was the "news" subsystem of the Isis Toolkit, described at the 1987 Association for Computing Machinery (ACM) Symposium on Operating Systems Principles conference (SOSP '87), in a paper "Exploiting Virtual Synchrony in Distributed Systems.
-123–138".
+One of the earliest publicly described pub/sub systems was the "news" subsystem of the Isis Toolkit, presented at the 1987 ACM Symposium on Operating Systems Principles (SOSP '87).

+Although the publish–subscribe pattern is now typically distinguished from the observer pattern due to its emphasis on decoupling and distributed communication, early usage in literature and systems sometimes used the terms interchangeably, especially in the context of in-process event handling or GUI frameworks.
+As distributed systems became more common, the publish–subscribe model evolved to emphasize asynchronous messaging and broker-mediated communication, setting it apart from the more tightly coupled observer pattern.

 Advantages

 Loose coupling

 Publishers are loosely coupled to subscribers, and need not even know of their existence.
 With the topic being the focus, publishers and subscribers are allowed to remain ignorant of system topology.
 Each can continue to operate as per normal independently of the other.
 In the traditional tightly coupled client–server paradigm, the client cannot post messages to the server while the server process is not running, nor can the server receive messages unless the client is running.
 Many pub/sub systems decouple not only the locations of the publishers and subscribers but also decouple them temporally.
 A common strategy used by middleware analysts with such pub/sub systems is to take down a publisher to allow the subscriber to work through the backlog (a form of bandwidth throttling).